the-technat/dotfiles/README.md

 For `darwin` I count [homebrew](https://brew.sh) as the system package manager as there's no one preinstalled and no other package manager used.

+As notes previously already, on Darwin we also install `casks` for development-tasks.
+Something we won't be doing on linux.

 ## Devcontainers

 We skip SSH and Git configs when we can detect that dotfiles are installed in a devcontainer.
 Devcontainers usually bring their own integrated solution how to authenticate against Git that mostly also relies on the SSH config, so we'd have to either be very specific about which directives we manage or ensure they never conflict.